These pages are for carers of people with epilepsy and a learning disability

 - All students who need one, have an individual healthcare plan (IHP)

-Mencap, an organisation which supports people with learning disabilities, has a range of information on education.
+Mencap, an organisation that supports people with learning disabilities, has a range of information on education.

 The equality laws

 The person you are caring for is protected under the equality laws.
-You are also protected as someone who may face discrimination because you’re caring for someone also covered by the equality laws.
+You are also protected because you’re caring for someone covered by the equality laws.